agentience/ts-pkg-distro/memory-bank/progress.md

 ## Completed Tasks

+* Updated publishing guide to emphasize GitHub workflows for package publishing
 * Committed changes to include markdown files in package distribution
 * Bumped version to 1.2.0 following semantic versioning
 * Updated RELEASE_NOTES.md with details of the new release